Understand Your Windshield Insurance Coverage

 Thinking you might need a repair?

 Don’t worry about the price.
-Here at Speers Auto Glass we have reasonable prices for both repair and replacement.
+Here at Speers Auto Glass, we have reasonable prices for both repair and replacement.
 With repairs starting at just $40, paying full or a deductible has never been so easy on your wallet!
-Our professional team provides fast, same-day service and can work directly with your insurance company, so you never have to worry about sudden windshield damage again.
+Our professional team provides fast, same-day service and will work directly with your insurance company, so you never have to worry about sudden windshield damage again.